joemfb/analytics-query-browser/mlpm_modules/ml-index-discovery/README.md

 idx:range-indexes($database as xs:unsignedLong) as map:map
 ```

- returns a map of `cts:reference` objects, grouped by document-root QNames
+ returns a map of `cts:reference` objects (one for each configured range index),
+ grouped by document-root QNames

 ###### params